 Expert training at any of our branch offices or agencies is available at request with head office, They will receive prompt attention from our courteous and experienced staff.

 One of the Barton Street Wanzer factories is still standing, it was originally the Canadian Sewing Machine Company but Richard bought out the business.
 Apparently the Wanzer name is still visible on the chimney stack today.
 The factory on the north side of Barton Street between Elgin and Mary Streets was bought by Malcolm & Souter furniture makers after the Wanzer closure.
 It was flattened in 1969 for Hamilton's Art Gallery and other redevelopment.
 The Art Gallery has since moved to the heart of downtown Hamilton at 123 King Street.

 Anyone in Hamilton got a new picture for me... pretty please? firstname.lastname@example.org

-Just stop and imagine for a moment how busy the Hamilton railway station was loading up machines that were being shipped all around the world.
+Just stop and imagine for a moment how busy the Hamilton railway station was.
+Loading up machines that were being shipped all around the world.
 All these machines were being moved by horse and cart, 24 hours a day.
 The noise, the hustle & bustle, the shouts and neighing horses, whistles and steam blasts.
 Amazing.

 As Richard's range of machines grew he produced a machine for all types of sewing from boots and horse rugs, to silk and satin.
 His first machines were the Singer and Wilson copies, one and two.
 Then came his 1862 patent lockstitch, his first real best seller, the Little Wanzer, followed by my favourite, the Wanzer model A. Then B, C, D, E and finally Model F. All these machines were produced between 1860 and October of 1890.